CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 Students will use online learning resources to learn at their own pace with help from fellow students and mentors.
 Coding sessions will usually not include a lecture or instruction from a single mentor to all students in the room.
 Within each room there will be students with varying experience levels present.
 Each mentor will help and encourage a group of students.
 Mentors will try to group students together based on the student's experience level.
 More experienced students are also welcome to assist beginner students.

 **Team up with other students**
 Mentors will encourage students to work together in pairs or small teams.
-Both students will be writing coding individually but asking each other questions and tackling problems together.
+Both students will be writing coding individually while asking each other questions and tackling problems together.
 Intermediate students can also practice pair programming techniques.

 **Learning resources used during coding sessions or in between sessions**
 Please see our **[Learning Guide](http://www.coderdojohenry.com/learning-guide)** for resources used during the coding sessions.
 You should also study and practice with these great free resources on your own time.